noahehall/theBookOfNoah/0current/databases/full_text_search.md

 ### controlling text search

+- you should reread the controlling text search link (see above) as it contains really good examples

 #### indexes

 - you must specify the text configuration when using expression indexes for full text search,